Modeling Matches as Language: A Generative Transformer Approach for Counterfactual Player Valuation in Football: Methodology

 \subsubsection{Spatial-Aware Entity Resolution}

-After a team token is generated, the model first predicts a compatible position token.
-Given the resulting \((\text{team}, \text{position})\) pair, the player token is then deterministically selected from the corresponding candidate set defined by the context lineup.
-When multiple candidate players share the same team and position, ScoutGPT selects the candidate whose reference location is closest to the currently generated event coordinates \((x_t, y_t)\):
+After a team token $\hat{h}_t$ is generated, the model first predicts a compatible role token $\hat{r}_t$.
+The pair $(\hat{h}_t, \hat{r}_t)$ then narrows the candidate player tokens to those in the lineup whose team and role are $\hat{h}_t$ and $\hat{r}_t$, respectively.
+When there is only one candidate player, the corresponding player token is determined immediately.
+When multiple players share the same $(\hat{h}_t, \hat{r}_t)$ pair, the model selects the candidate whose reference location $\mu_p$ is closest to the most recent ball location $(\hat{x}_t, \hat{y}_t)$, i.e., the end coordinates of the preceding event:

-where \(\mathcal{P}(h_t, \mathrm{pos}_t)\) denotes the set of candidate players matching the generated team and position, and \(\mu_p\) is the reference location associated with player \(p\).
-For known players, this reference is derived from average observed event locations; otherwise, a position-dependent default location is used.
-Furthermore, when possession is maintained across consecutive events, the generator can preserve the same acting player through an ownership-lock mechanism, which further stabilizes local event continuity.